google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0

 I went to a family wedding where I took great delight in thinking about the bride and groom and in choosing new paper, stamped images and embellishments I thought they would like.
 I took time to add lots of little details like the gilding of the edges of my layers, doodling, embossing the stamped image and adding ribbon.

 I used a new collection of papers that had just come out (they were made by Stampin' Up!).
 And adding the little pearls just seemed so right.
-I even customised my hand made envelope by lining it with matching paper and writing the bride and groom's names in my best hand written, flourishing, illuminated font.
+I even customised my hand made envelope by lining it with matching paper and writing the bride and groom's names in my best hand written, flourishing, illuminated font with my markers.

 I wrote exactly what I wanted to write inside my card as well, because I could :)